Updated March 20, 2020

 1.4 Access Control and Privilege Management

 We restrict administrative access to production systems to approved personnel.
-We require such personnel to have unique IDs which are used to authenticate and identify each person’s activities on Our systems.
-Upon hire, Our approved personnel are assigned unique ID’s and upon termination of personnel, or where compromise of such an ID is suspected, these ID’s are revoked.
-Access rights and levels are based on Our employees’ job function and role, using the concepts of least-privilege and need-to-know to match access privileges to defined responsibilities.
+We require such personnel to have unique IDs, which are used to authenticate and identify each person’s activities on Our systems.
+Upon hire, Our approved personnel are assigned unique IDs, and upon the termination of personnel, or where compromise of such an ID is suspected, these IDs are revoked.
+Access rights and levels are based on Our employee’s job function and role, using the concepts of least privilege and need-to-know to match access privileges to defined responsibilities.

 1.5 Network Management and Security

-The Subprocessors utilized by Us for infrastructure services maintain industry standard fully redundant and secure network architecture with reasonably sufficient bandwidth as well as redundant network infrastructure to mitigate the impact of individual component failure.
-Our security team utilizes industry standard utilities to provide defense against known common unauthorized network activity, monitors security advisory lists for vulnerabilities, and undertakes regular vulnerability audits.
+The Subprocessors utilized by Us for infrastructure services maintain industry standard fully redundant and secure network architecture with reasonably sufficient bandwidth and redundant network infrastructure to mitigate the impact of individual component failure.
+Our security team utilizes industry-standard utilities to provide defence against known common unauthorized network activity, monitors security advisory lists for vulnerabilities, and undertakes regular vulnerability audits.

 1.6 Data Center Environment and Physical Security